leruce/iCJS/README.md

 Toks files.
 So we can work on Engine/Prog.

 Work Order:
-Toks -> Engine -> Prog -> Figure out IMap/IntMap output style
+Toks -> Engine -> Prog -> Figure out IMap output style

 ~600 Lines left to translate